 If you have a yard of any kind, starting a backyard garden is pretty simple, but for those of you who are in a condo of some sort, or don’t have access to a yard, there are some easy solutions.Pick up some over-the-railing style window baskets if your patio has railings, or even create a stacked rebar tower of potted plants, ideal for using limited space super efficiently.

 Are you in a condo with one of those patios that have a separator between yourself and your neighbor?
 If so, those barriers provide a perfect area to toss up some lattice or posts and start growing tomatoes and other climbing plants.
 If you don’t have access to a patio, micro herb gardens still do exceptionally well in small pots on a windowsill.
 To give them a boost, try using a natural homemade plant food recipe.

 Canning or preserving food is a natural way to increase the longevity of certain foods without them spoiling or requiring refrigeration.
 And it's a good introduction to a basic homesteading skill.

-Before the mass shipping of produce, canning and preserving were how those of us in colder climates ensured we would have enough fruits, vegetables, and other out-of-season foods to last the winter.
+Before the mass shipping of produce, canning, preserving and dehydrating were how those of us in colder climates ensured we would have enough fruits, vegetables, and other out-of-season foods to last the winter.

-Many of today’s aspiring homesteaders may not have enough space to grow a large amount of produce during their season.
-So to get started homesteading today, buy fruit or vegetables from farmers’ markets during the harvest.
-Then try canning them yourself.
+Many of today's aspiring homesteaders may not have enough space to grow a large amount of produce during their season.
+So to get started homesteading today, buy fruit or vegetables from farmers' markets during the harvest.
+Then start canning them yourself.
 Or get started by making pickled vegetables as a fun family activity!

 Related: How to Make No-Cook Jam